 However, when browsing Facebook and Google in the same session, they both share the same cookies folder which helps send tailored ads to users.
 This of course means that incognito does nothing to shield you from those Ads.

 7. Incognito prevents Google from knowing your searches.

 Fact: You guessed it, not true.
 We’ve already established that Google can track and record all search queries linked with your IP address (even when you’re surfing in incognito mode).
 While Google has denied that it tracks users in incognito mode, that does not mean that it can’t.

-8. Social Security Numbers, passwords, credit card numbers, and personal information are safe in incognito mode.
+8. SSNs, passwords, credit card numbers, and personal info are safe in incognito mode.

 Fact: Since incognito doesn’t prevent websites from tracking you, it also doesn’t protect you from people who want to steal the data you send and receive on the web.
 Hence, using incognito mode for online banking, shopping, etc. is actually no safer than using standard mode.

 Pro Tip: Sensitive data like banking information, SSNs, and passwords should always be protected and safely guarded.
 I mean you wouldn’t walk out on a busy street with your wallet pointing out of your pocket.
 That’s why you should always have a solid security system in place to protect such information from cyber thieves.